 Similar to out-of-date information, you might see one account on your credit report listed more than once.
 The accounts could be duplicates or one account showing up twice with different names for each (for example, the name of a retailer for your store card and the card issuer of that card again, as a separate account).
 Duplicate accounts can really hurt your credit report if they’re also accounts that you owe a balance on, making your debt load look larger than it is.

 Finally, even if all the accounts listed are your own, you should still review the details of each account.
 That means your payment history, account balances, and credit limits.
 Your payment history and credit utilization are the two most influential factors of your credit score, so it’s imperative to get these details right.
 It’s also important to check your account numbers to make sure they’re being displayed correctly.

 You may have plenty of money in your account, but if your credit score is low, you probably won’t qualify for loans when you need to make large purchases.
 Your credit report is a great tool for measuring your overall financial health, so you can better understand your financial stability.
 The information in your credit report directly impacts your credit score, and poor credit has many far-reaching impacts.
 You may notice the following problems if you have poor credit, even if you have a surplus of money.

-- Higher utility bills: Because many industries assess the risk of various consumers based on their credit report, you may find yourself paying more for utility bills than other people who have better credit scores.
+- Higher utility bills: Because many industries assess the risk of various consumers based on their credit reports, you may find yourself paying more for utility bills than other people who have better credit scores.

-- Failing to be approved for additional lines-of-credit: Creditors typically approve customer requests based on their credit report.
-If they do not have a consistent record of making payments on time or have a high debt ratio, they won’t qualify for additional lines-of-credit.
+- Failing to be approved for additional lines of credit: Creditors typically approve customer requests based on their credit report.
+If they do not have a consistent record of making payments on time or have a high debt ratio, they won’t qualify for additional lines of credit.

 You may also check your VantageScore credit score for free within Online Banking and the BlueOx Mobile App.
-VantageScore updates your credit score once every quarter and any new credit activity will be reported in the following quarter.
+VantageScore updates your credit score once every quarter, and any new credit activity will be reported in the following quarter.

 « Return to "BlueOx Blog"